 Doing work experience is one of the best ways to learn a lot about the world of work very quickly.

 If you want work experience that gives you information about how you can build a rewarding career in a particular role, you can:

 - Visit an employer’s premises or work site for a workplace tour.
-Ask through your school or approach an employer directly.
+Check with your school or approach an employer directly.

 - Attend career talks by employers and workers.
 Look for industry networking events online or talk to employers at career or jobs expos.
 Check out our article Five tips for career development networking.

 If you want work experience that gets you involved in the day-to-day realities of a particular job or industry, think about:

 - Job shadowing.
-This gives you an idea of the daily tasks and interactions in the role.
+This gives you an idea of the daily tasks and interactions in this role.

 - Doing a formal work experience placement with an employer in your field of interest.
 This can be organised through your school or education provider.

 If you want to do work experience that shows employers you understand their business and have the right skills for the job, consider

 - Undertaking a work trial.
 See our article What is a work trial and when is it okay?